gutmann/coarray_icar/README.md

  * \<compiler-command\> is the command you use to invoke the compiler of your choice.
  * \<coarray-icar-install-path\> is the desired location for installing coarray ICAR

-For example, you might specify, `~/coarray_icar`, `4`, and `caf`, respectively, if Coarray ICAR your home directoy, you want to accelerate the build by using 4 parallel processes, and you use the command `caf` to invoke the [OpenCoarrays] wrapper for the GNU Fortran compiler.
+For example, you might specify, `~/coarray_icar`, `4`, `caf`, and `~/bin`, respectively, if the Coarray ICAR source is in your home directoy, you want to accelerate the build by using 4 parallel processes, and you use the command `caf` to invoke the GNU Fortran compiler via the [OpenCoarrays] wrapper.
-Alternatively specify, `ifort` as the compiler command for to invoke the Intel Fortran compiler.
+Alternatively, specify `ifort` as the compiler command for to invoke the Intel Fortran compiler.

 TODO: The CMake files need adjusting for building with non-GNU compilers.

 ### Build options
 Append `-DNO_ASSERTIONS=ON` to the above `cmake` command to turn off runtime checking of assertions.
+Including assertions enhances the runtime error checking at a significant cost (factor of 2 in runtime).

 System requirements
 -------------------